 The central claim I make is that time is a phenomenologically real experience that we perceive via interoceptively real, subjective experience.
-I argue that the hallmark of temporal reference is transience-an idea which I borrow, develop and expand from the earlier work of philosopher Anthony Galton.
+I argue that the hallmark of temporal referenceis transience - an idea which I borrow, develop and expand from the earlier work of philosopher Anthony Galton.
 Transience is an inalienable aspect of temporal experience, which concerns (temporal) passage, and comes, I propose, in different types.
 Time, as a domain of experience is multifaceted, and my work includes extensive reviews of findings in both neuroscience and various branches of psychology which support this contention.
-I believe that our temporal frames of reference, which are cognitive entities, are anchored to transience
+I believe that our temporal frames of reference, which are cognitive entities, are anchored to transience.

 Previous research within Cognitive Linguistics has sometimes, in my view, perhaps too blithely, appeared to assume that time in many respects patterns after space.
-And recent research has sought to apply frames of reference that have been established for the domain if space, to time.
-A frame of reference, incidentally, involves three logical entities: a figure (which is the entity being 'located', or fixed, in the case of time, a reference object (which does the locating/fixing), and an origo (or perspective point), which anchors the reference object to some coordinate system.
-But I think researchers, as they begin to delve more deeply into the nature of reference frames in the domain of time will begin to realise that a straightforward application of frames of reference from the domain of space can only get us so far in understanding temporal reference.
+And recent research has sought to apply frames of reference that have been established for the domain of space, to time.
+A frame of reference, incidentally, involves three logical entities: a figure (which is the entity being 'located', or fixed, in the case of time), a reference object (which does the locating/fixing), and an origo (or perspective point), which anchors the reference object to some coordinate system.
+But I think researchers, as they begin to delve more deeply into the nature of reference frames in the domain of time will begin to realise that a straightforward application of frames of reference.
 A theme of my 2004 book was that time is distinct and distinguishable from space.
 And this is a theme I pick up and develop further in this new book.